Connecticut (CT)

 Connecticut SFAs serving local food

 Farm to school means more fresh, local food is on the menu.
-Across the country, SFAs engaged in farm to school report serving higher quality foods in school meals and increased participation in school meals.
+Across the country, SFAs report serving higher quality foods in school meals and increased student consumption of fruits and vegetables as outcomes of engaging in farm to school.

 Nationally, a majority of farm to school SFAs have been serving local food in school meals and snacks.
 See how many SFAs in Connecticut are leveraging local foods.